MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

     - Valid generic frames ([addr, cmd, plen, var, payload, chk])
     - Broadcast frames (0xFF 0xFF …)
     - Pings (4‑byte sync)
+    - Acknowledge/status frames (cmd=0x05) — filterable as their own type
     - Any unmatched bytes as “garbage”
   - Known variable IDs are resolved using the HeliosVar map and values are decoded using the same metadata (width/scale), appended as labels like “ID 0x16 (Var_16_fan_1_voltage) values=[…]”.
 - Auto‑off: If left on, the switch automatically turns off after 15 minutes.